 With recent technological advancements and the ease of shopping online from anywhere in the world, there are so many selections to choose from when it comes to lash extensions.
 Now that the choices are endless, they can be a little daunting as one tries to figure out which lash extensions would best suit them for a natural look or a dramatic short-term look.
 This is why this article serves you with the deep dive you need to decide what type of synthetic lash extensions are a better fit for you or is synthetic lash even your thing.
 Keep reading to find out more:

 The fur of the mammal mink (either Siberian or Chinese) is used to procure the silky, natural-looking lashes that are usually used on older clients and have been in vogue for quite some time.
-Mink fur makes for very lightweight and fluffy lashes while giving a thick and “full” effect.
 However, please take this information with a grain of salt because while natural mink has a lot of advantages, the ethical and allergy issues that come with their usage make them unfit for use.

 In addition, these are not cruelty-free products, with mink farming being a major cause of extreme animal abuse.
-Real mink should also be avoided by people who are allergic to cats or other animals since the fur may cause an allergic reaction.
-According to the manufacturers, mink fur for eyelash extensions has been sanitised to the point where it no longer offers an allergy risk.
+Real mink should also be avoided by people who are allergic animals since the fur may cause an allergic reaction.
 It is a much safer bet to use synthetic eyelash extensions that have not yet been linked to any allergic reactions.

 Then there is also the fact that real mink lashes come with a much bigger price tag as compared to cruelty-free synthetic lashes.
 Usually ranging from $400- $500 per set, the service price for these lashes also tends to be higher than most synthetic lash extensions since they are marketed as high-end products.
 It is also worth mentioning that the real mink lashes also might not give their user a long-lasting or durable curl.
 These expensive lashes need to be permed and routinely curled at home to achieve the desired curl pattern, which only makes them all the higher maintenance and less user-friendly.